sharathkumar66kk-star/javafundamentals/basics/README.md

-This folder contains java basic concepts such as :
+This folder contains Java basic concepts such as :
 1.Variables
 2.Data types